M365 — Delete Payment Method

 3

-Manage CTA lets users cancel tied subscriptions if needed.
+"Manage" CTA lets users cancel tied subscriptions/close their account.

 4